 - Why did you decide to attend this college? (or work at this college)?

-Here are a few extra college interview tips and strategies:
+Here are a few extra college interview tips and strategies for answering college interview questions:

 - Avoid one-word answers.